wdporter/i-am-that-vuepress/12-the-person-is-not-reality/readme.md

 # 12. The Person is not Reality

+> Once you realise that the person is merely a shadow of the reality, but not reality itself, you cease to fret and worry.
+You agree to be guided from within and life becomes a journey into the unknown.

 **Questioner:** Kindly tell us how you realised.

 **Maharaj:** I met my *Guru* when I was 34 and realised by 37.